 Ultimately, the Year 7 students were the ‘disruptors’ and driving force with this project.
 They led the learning transformation with an inquiry and socially responsible Problem-Based Learning (PBL) model, creating and informing their own learning paths, supported by key academic and expert volunteers across a range of disciplines.

 Year 7 students Riley Watson and Mia Harris said that, "it was a fun project which allowed us to be fearless in our thinking and to gain a better understanding of the challenges facing people in underprivileged countries.”

-At completion of the project students organised a fund raiser to help increase awareness and support for a partner organisation Pollinate Energy.
+At the completion of the project students organised a fund raiser to help increase awareness and support for a partner organisation Pollinate Energy.
 A cheque of $853.50 was presented to Timothy Lloyd-Smith, a representative of Pollinate Energy who said, “Your fundraising will help us recruit and train our next Pollinator in Lucknow, Uttar Pradesh.
-In a year, a Pollinator can supply over 250 families with live saving products.
+In a year, a Pollinator can supply over 250 families with lifesaving products.
 That is equal to over 1,200 men, women and children who live in India’s urban slum communities.”

 Tim Garratt, Editor of The Educator, said: “The volume and quality of entries received made selecting the list of schools to profile an arduous task and spoke to the depth of innovative work currently being undertaken in Australian schools.”

 Dr Lyn Bishop, Founder and Principal/CEO of Sheldon College congratulated all staff and students involved in the many innovative programs throughout the College.